-The PC market is still evolving in this region and yet the global PC market experienced a negative growth.
+The PC market is still evolving in this region despite the global PC market experiencing an overall negative growth.
 Latest insights from IDC report a 6.2% decline year on year as 2017 came to a close.
 Understandably, PC peripherals and components are affected by this shrinking market.

 Despite these figures, analysts at the market research firm say that the PC market in Middle East and Africa actually achieved healthy growth for the first quarter of Q1 2018.
 So what do these fluctuating and more or less diminishing market figures mean for the peripherals and components market in the region?